Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/Normalization/Group14_Final_Project.md

   2. The total reads in a sample divided by 1,000,000 is our “per million” scaling factor.
 Multiply this by the length of the gene in kilobases.
 This is our denominator.
   3. Numerator / denominator = RPKM value

   Dividing the number in Step 1 by the number in Step 2 gives you reads per million (RPM) and normalizes for sequencing depth.
-Dividing by the RPM values by the length of the gene in kilobases gives reads per kilobase of transcript per million (RPKM), and additionally normalizes for gene length<sup>[4]</sup>.
+Dividing by the RPM values by the length of the gene in kilobases gives reads per kilobase of transcript per million (RPKM), and additionally normalizes for gene length. <sup>[4]</sup>

 <p align="center">
   <img src="https://github.com/nbangari/BENG183_Final_Projects_FALL2019/blob/master/Normalization/img/image5.png" width="600">